jendives2000/PCC_exercices_10_6_to_10_10/README.md

 Anyway, I knew the story of the book: his friend trying to help him escape.
 So I wanted to see how many times the word 'escape' appears in the book.
 To my disappointment, only 14 times.

-Of course many other words:
+Of course I tried many other words:

 ![fun with word counts in books](image-2.png)